- Financial education

 Income protection insurance protects your employees from loss of income as a result of illness, accident or injury.
 According to a 2019 FT Financial Adviser article, Millennials are the generation most likely to want income protection — a fact that you should know if you are currently focused on attracting and retaining Gen Y.

-Learn more about practical ways to improve financial wellbeing for employees.
+Explore some practical ways to improve financial wellbeing for your employees:

 Life insurance is hugely important to employees with dependants.
 This financial protection ensures those who are left behind have enough funds available to live their lives comfortably.
 Life insurance helps families during trying times and gives them a financial safety net that could make all the difference in keeping or losing a family home.

-Despite the peace of mind life insurance affords, according to one source, millions of Brits either don’t have life insurance, or they don’t have enough of it — It’s recommended that cover should equal roughly ten times an employee’s salary.
-Another source confirms this worrying statistic, claiming 60% of Brits don't have life insurance.
+Despite the peace of mind life insurance affords, according to one source, millions of Brits either don’t have life insurance at all or they don’t have enough of it.
+It’s recommended that cover should equal roughly ten times an employee’s salary.

 Critical Illness Cover